 In-app notifications offer a simple way of educating your users about specific aspects of your product.
 This ensures they stick around.

 The best way to understand how to use in-app notifications is with an example.
-One of the best examples is from Slack.
+One of the best examples is Slack.

 As you can see, Slack occasionally gives users a notification in the top-right corner of the app.
-It’s a little gift box which entices the user to click.
+It’s a little gift box that entices the user to click.
 After all, who doesn’t love gifts?

 Once clicked, it opens up a feed of the latest features that have been added to Slack.

 This is a fantastic way of alerting users to new features.